catalyst/moodle-tool_lockstats/README.md

 It implements a proxy lock factory which adds instrumentation around the real lock factory.
 It will log details about each cron task when a lock is obtained and released.
-This is the data  that is obtained,
+This is the data that is obtained:

 - Task name
 - Duration